konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 As we can see, both model-based testing and trace validation in their above formulation are non-interactive.
-They both require a complete trace to be produced first, and there is no feedback loop between the specification and the implementation.
+They both require a complete trace to be produced first, and **there is no feedback loop between the specification and the implementation**.

 There is a third way to do conformance testing that leverages SMT solvers, yet receives feedback from the implementation during the testing.
-I am not sure how it is called exactly, so I would call it **interactive symbolic testing**.
+I will call it **interactive symbolic testing**.
 I think the first time I heard about this approach was from [Giuliano Losa][], when he explained the paper by [Ken McMillan and Leonore Zuck (2019)][MZ19] to me.
 If you have not read this paper yet, I highly recommend doing so.
 On the naming side, McMillan and Zuck call their approach "specification-based testing".
 I find this name to be a bit non-descriptive, as MBT is also specification-based.

 The idea is to generate an action with the SMT solver by following the specification, execute it against the implementation, and then feed the results